cssnr/link-extractor/README.md

 # Overview

-Easily extract links and/or domains from any site with an optional quick filter.
+Easily extract links and/or domains from any site with an optional filter including automatic dark/light mode.

 # Features